brianom95/brianom95.github.io/_posts/2022-06-24-shannon-source-to-sea.md

 #### Preparation & Planning

-I chose to start in Dowra, the first floatable section on the river (leave the 10km of bushwhacking to Gavin Sheehan & Mac Skelly).
-The end point would be Limerick City; my home for the past nine years, and where the river meets tidal sea water.
-This is the typically documented route and at 250km, I estimated five equal days.
-I debated continuing further into the estuary, but having paddled the 90km from Limerick to Tarbert before (in one gruelling day), I was happy to end in a more personally significant place for this.
+I chose to start in Dowra at the first floatable section on the river.
+The end point would be Limerick City; my home for the past nine years and where the river meets tidal sea water.
+This is the typically documented route, and at 250km I estimated five equal days.
+I debated continuing further into the estuary, but having paddled the 90km stretch from Limerick to Tarbert before (in one gruelling day), I was happy to end in a more personally significant place for this.

 I believe this to be the first solo, fully unsupported (no resupplies) descent of the river.
 I saw this deemed impossible due to the long portages (boat carries), a statement which really motivated me.
 Lorcan Keyes was nice enough to loan me a sea kayak, and he also had a set of wheels for it.
-After a quick trial I could tell these would be the key to making it all possible.
+After a quick trial I could tell these would be the key to making it possible.

 I've paddled most of the river before with friends so had some familiarity.
 Planning the remainder consisted of avoiding weirs, routing through lakes and identifying possible campspots.
 I packed food and supplies for the whole trip.
 Also bringing extra warm clothing and full safety kit given that I'd be remote and alone.
 Here I am the day before starting: